azatuni/sem-ver-sh/README.md

 ## About semver.sh
 semver.sh is a software release automation bash script which using [Semantic Versioning (SemVer)](https://semver.org/) software versioning schemes.
 It's analize [commitizen](https://github.com/commitizen) style git's commites messages and manage new tag|release version.
-Ad default behaviour semver.sh push new version as a tag to remote origin with all commit's messages as a release note(changelog) inside tags body, so it can be used in any CI/CD pipeline for versioning successful release.
+As default behaviour semver.sh push new version as a tag to remote origin with all commit's messages as a release note(changelog) inside tag's body, so it can be used at the end of any CI/CD pipeline for versioning successful release.
-Can create separate changelog file (default: CHANGELOG.md) if sem-ver.sh run with '--changelog' key.
+Can create, commit and push separate changelog file (default: CHANGELOG.md) if sem-ver.sh run with '*--changelog*' key. (see Usage section)
-Can update package version in package version file (package.json etc) if specified '-f' key followed with 'VERSION_FILE' package file name as an argument.
+Can update package version in package version file (package.json etc) if specified '*-f*' key followed with '*VERSION_FILE*' package file name as an argument.
 ## Git commit messages patterns
 For defining new SemVer semver.sh is using commit messages patterns.

-Patterns are:
+***Patterns are:***
 - **Major** Version commit pattern:
   - *BREAKING CHANGE*

-Should be always capitalize.
+> Should be always capitalize.
 Major version pattern could be put in commit message title or body.

 - **Minor** Version commit title pattern:
   - *feat:*